-CW-FIT has shown positive results in many elementary school classrooms (see e.g., Wills, Kamps, et al., 2018; Wills, Wehby, et al., 2018) but has not been widely tested in middle schools.
-Out of 15 published articles studying the effects of CW-FIT, 14 were based in elementary schools or early education settings, and only one was implemented in a middle school (Conklin, Kamps, & Wills, 2016).
-All of the studies found an increase in overall student on-task behavior and teacher praise with CW-FIT.
-Nelson and colleagues (2018) sought to address the needs of art teachers who felt unprepared to manage student behavior, testing CW-FIT in one fifth-grade and two third-grade art classes.
-On-task behavior and teacher praise significantly improved during CW-FIT, and the intervention was found by the participating teacher and students to be socially valid.
+CW-FIT has shown positive results in many elementary school classrooms (see, for example, Wills, Kamps, et al., 2018; Wills, Wehby, Caldarella, Kamps, & Swinburne-Romine, 2018) but has not been widely tested in middle schools.
+Out of 15 published articles studying the effects of CW-FIT, 14 were based on elementary schools or early education settings, and only one was implemented in a middle school (Conklin, Kamps, & Wills, 2016).
+All of the studies found an increase in overall student on-task behavior and